liveblocks/liveblocks/README.md

 ## Community

-- [Discord](https://liveblocks.io/discord) - To get involved with the Liveblocks
+- [GitHub issues](./issues) to file bugs and errors you encounter using Liveblocks.
-  community, ask questions and share tips.
+- [Discord](https://liveblocks.io/discord) to get involved with the Liveblocks community, ask questions and share tips.
-- [Twitter](https://twitter.com/liveblocks) - To receive updates, announcements,
+- [Twitter](https://twitter.com/liveblocks) to receive updates, announcements,
   blog posts, and general Liveblocks tips.

 ## License